Maurocruzter/eureka-no-auth/README.md

 `8081 - Eureka Feign`

-on Ubuntu you can open ports through the following command:
+on Ubuntu you can open ports **(This is more relevant if you are running on Docker)** by running the following command:

 `$ ufw allow <Port>`